+DESCRIPTION OF RISK IMPACT MITIGATION The Fincantieri Group must abide by the regulations to safeguard the environment and health and safety at work as well as the regulations and laws in force in the countries where it operates.
+Any breaches of such rules and regulations could result in civil, tax, administrative or criminal sanctions, along with an obligation to do all that is necessary to comply with such regulations, the costs and liability for which could have a negative impact on the Group's business and results.
+Any breaches of tax, safety or environmental standards, any changes in the local legal and regulatory framework, as well as the occurrence of exceptional or unforeseen events, could cause the Fincantieri Group to incur extraordinary costs relating to tax, the environment or safety at work.
 The Group promotes compliance with all rules, regulations and laws that apply to it and implements and updates suitable prevention control systems for mitigating the risks associated with breach of such rules, regulations and laws.
 Accordingly, in order to prevent and manage the risk of occurrence of unlawful acts, the Parent Company has adopted an organizational, management and control model under Italian Legislative Decree 231 of 8 June 2001, which is also binding for suppliers and, in general, for third parties working with Fincantieri.
 In particular, the Parent Company has applied the provisions of Italian Legislative Decree 81/2008 - "Implementation of art.
 1 of Law no. 123 dated 3 August 2007, concerning health and safety at work" (known as the "Health and Safety at Work Act").
 Fincantieri has adopted suitable organizational models for preventing breach of these regulations, and sees that such models are reviewed and updated on an ongoing basis.
 The commitment to pursue and promote principles of environmental sustainability has been reaffirmed in the Parent Company's Environmental Policy document, which binds the Group to uphold regulatory compliance and to monitor working practices so as to ensure effective observance of the rules and regulations.
 The subsidiary VARD is also committed to minimizing the impact of its activities on the environment, involving actions in terms of resources, policies and procedures to improve its environmental performance.
-Fincantieri and VARD have implemented an Environmental Management System at their sites with a view to obtaining certification under UNI EN ISO 14001:2004 and has started updating to the 2015 standard.
+Fincantieri and VARD have implemented an Environmental Management System at their sites n of st hd Jch on ٦t SO RD ntal Management System at their sites with a view to obtaining certification under UNI EN ISO 14001:2004 and has started updating to the 2015 standard.
 As regards the mitigation of tax risks, the Group constantly monitors changes to the law force.

-DESCRIPTION OF RISK IMPACT MITIGATION Working in the defense and security Possible limitations on the The Group is monitoring the sector, the Group is exposed to direct award of business could possible evolution of national the risk that the evolving tendency prevent the Group from being and Community legislation that in this sector could lead in the awarded work through negotiated could open up the possibility of near future to restrictions on the procedures, without any prior competing in the defense and currently permitted exceptions to publication of a public tender security sector including in other countries.
+Working in the defense and security Possible limitations on sector, the Group is exposed to the risk that the evolving tendency in this sector could lead in the near future to restrictions on the currently permitted exceptions to competition law, with consequent limitations on the direct award of business in order to ensure greater competition in this particular market.